Plompi/Reversi/README.md

 **Windows:**

-- Download this [Zip-File](https://github.com/Plompii/Reversi/archive/main.zip) and extract the files
+- Download this [Zip-File](https://github.com/Plompii/Reversi/archive/main.zip) and extract the folder

 - Now install the module `pygame`, the other modules used are already installed with Python's standard libary:
 ```